Epistimio/orion/docs/src/install/core.rst

 ========

 The easiest way to install Oríon is using the Python package manager.
-The core of Oríon is registered on PyPI under `orion.core`.
+The core of Oríon is registered on PyPI under `orion`.

 .. code-block:: sh

-   pip install orion.core
+   pip install orion

 This will install all the core components.
 Note that the only algorithm provided with it is random search.
 To install more algorithms, you can look at section :doc:`/install/plugins`.